risk-first/website/Coding-Bets.md

 > "We need a global search because people spend too much time menu-diving"

-Outcomes:
+**When you win:**

- - If done correctly, the users welcome the change with open arms.
+ - The users welcome the change with open arms.
 The bigger the bet, the more delight the users may experience.
-This might create new possibilities for marketing.
+ - New markets open up.
  - Sometimes, the bet is obvious, low-hanging fruit, and the users are pleased but ultimately it was a necessary, expected change.

+**When you lose:**
- - Sometimes, the feature doesn't make much impact.
+ - The feature doesn't make much impact.
 It's used often enough to not be removed, but adds Complexity Risk to the codebase.
- - Sometimes, you build the feature _almost right_, and no-one notices that it could've been a lot better.
+ - You might build the feature _almost right_, and no-one notices that it could've been a lot better.
- - Sometimes, the feature is a diversion from the main purpose of the project, and a waste of time.
+ - The feature is a diversion from the main purpose of the project, and a waste of time.

-Reduce the stakes by:
+**Reduce the stakes by:**

- - Asking the users first.
+ - Thoroughly triaging.
  - Building mock-ups.
  - Listening to feedback